Shajahan Chowdhury (Chittagong politician)

-Shajahan Chowdhury is a Bangladesh Jamaat-e-Islami politician and a former Jatiya Sangsad member from the Chittagong-14 constituency.
+Shajahan Chowdhury (শাজাহান চৌধুরী) is a Bangladeshi politician and a former MP from the Chittagong-14 constituency and former Ameer of Chittagong Metropolitan unit of Bangladesh Jamaat-e-Islami.

 Career

 Chowdhury was elected to parliament from Chittagong-14 as a Bangladesh Jamaat-e-Islami candidate in 1991 and 2001.

 Chowdhury was arrested on 1 May 2019.
 According to the local police, there had been 50 violence cases against him.